emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 DF_SETHDR=BatchNo xxxxxxxxxx
 DF_SETHDR=ProdDate WWYY
 ```
 Warning!
-The ATS bytes have the following structure `NNxxxx[...]` where NN is the lenght of the entire ATS including the lenght byte.
+The ATS bytes have the following structure `NNxxxx[...]` where NN is the length of the entire ATS, including the length byte.
 The ATS (inc. the len byte) can be from 3 to 20 bytes long.
-Default is `067577810280`.
+The default is `067577810280`.

 ##### Examples: